 Why isn't the Park open later in the evening?

-The Park is open later into the evening, from 6:00pm – 9:00pm, for guests interested in pre-booking the Park as a unique year-round banquet facility and for special ticketed events.
+The Park is available in the evening for guests interested in booking the Park as a unique year-round banquet facility.

 You may book a facility or venue for your own private event by contacting [email protected]

-Annual passes expire one year from the date of purchase.
-To double check your expiry date, please call (403) 268-8500 and have your pass number ready.
+Annual memberships expire one year from the date of purchase.
+To double check your expiry date, please call (403) 268-8500 and have your membership number ready.

 For ticketed events, do we have to pay admission as well?